Snowmobile: Performance

 The first snowmobiles made do with as little as 5 hp engines, but engine sizes and efficiency have improved drastically.
 In the early 1990s, the biggest engines available (typically 600cc-800cc displacement range) produced around 115 hp.
 As of 2022, several snowmobiles are available with engines sizes up to 1,200 cc, producing 150+ hp, as well as several models with up to 1,000 cc engines producing closer to 210 hp.
 Recently, some models are turbo-charged, resulting in dramatic increase of engine horsepower.
 Snowmobiles are capable of moving across steep hillsides without sliding down-slope if the rider transfers their weight towards the uphill side, a process called side-hilling.

+Higher-powered modern snowmobiles can achieve speeds over 150 mph.
+Drag racing snowmobiles can reach speeds over 200 mph.

 Mountain sleds permit access in remote areas with deep snow, which was nearly impossible a few decades ago.
 This is mainly due to alterations, enhancements, and additions of original trail model designs such as weight, weight distribution, track length, paddle depth, and power.
 Technology and design advances in mountain snowmobiles have improved since 2003 with Ski-Doo's introduction of the "REV" framework platform.
 Most two-stroke mountain snowmobiles have a top engine size of 800 cc, producing around 150 hp, although some 1,000 cc factory machines have been produced.
 These may not be as popular as many 800 cc models outperform them because of weight and an increase of unneeded power.

 Cornices and other kinds of jumps are sought after for aerial maneuvers.
 Riders often search for non-tracked, virgin terrain and are known to "trailblaze" or "boondock" deep into remote territory where there is absolutely no visible path to follow.
 However, this type of trailblazing is dangerous as contact with buried rocks, logs, and frozen ground can cause extensive damage and injuries.
 Riders look for large open fields of fresh snow where they can carve.
 Some riders use extensively modified snowmobiles, customized with aftermarket accessories like handle-bar risers, handguards, custom/lightweight hoods, windshields, and seats, running board supports, studs, and numerous other modifications that increase power and maneuverability.
 Many of these customizations can now be purchased straight off the showroom floor on stock models.

 Trail snowmobiles improved in the past 15 years as well (many of them borrowed from endeavors to produce winning mountain sleds).
 Heavy "muscle sleds" can produce speeds in excess of 100 mi/h due to powerful engines (up to 1,200 cc stock, and custom engines exceeding 1,200 cc), short tracks, and good traction on groomed trails.
 Sno-cross oriented snowmobiles often have an engine size cap of 440 or 600 cc, but lighter machines with redesigned stances, formats, and weight control have produced extremely fast and quickly accelerating race sleds.